Eco Laundry Additives: Vinegar, Bicarb & More

 Over the years, Iβve swapped, tested, sniffed, ruined a towel or two, and learned that some of the simplest old-fashioned ingredients still do the best job.
 Not only do they save money, but theyβre gentler on skin, kinder to clothes, and better for the planet.

+In other words, it’s easy to get overwhelmed by marketing when the basics still do the heavy lifting.
 So, before you buy another neon-blue softener that smells like βOcean Breeze (from a factory),β hereβs whatβs really worth having in your cupboard.

 π§΄ White Vinegar